jonschlinkert/maintainers-guide-to-staying-positive/README.md

 I learned this concept from reading books by Stephen R. Covey, probably [The Seven Habits of Highly Effective People](https://www.amazon.com/dp/B01069X4H0/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1).

 In a nutshell, this means that sometimes success comes at a price.
-For example, it's not unusual for a project to get harder maintain as it grows in popularity:
+For example, it's not unusual for a project to get harder to maintain as it grows in popularity:

 - More bugs and edge cases crop up
 - More issues are created